shouryanagpal/Sorting-Algorithms/README.md

 Sorting  Algorithms are used to sort data in ascending order / descending order .
 Sorting algorithms are good for logic building .
 Algorithms writen in C++

-It includes varios algorithms including :
+It includes various algorithms including :

 1.BubbleSort